Can I Take CBD at Work? [Answered]

 You don’t have to worry about this with CBD, though, because most drug tests don’t actually test for it.
 Urinalysis is the most commonly used form of test, and this is actually not testing for any cannabinoids.
 Instead, it tests for a metabolite of THC called THC-COOH, which is created when THC is broken down by the liver.
 This is because it can be tested for over a much longer period than THC itself, which leaves the body pretty quickly.

 Saliva tests are becoming more and more common, but once again these test for either THC or THC-COOH.

 There’s no cause for concern when it comes to CBD.
 Since it doesn’t produce a high, you can rest assured that it’s not something most employers will be testing for.
 If you’re really worried about it, you can ask your boss about any company policies against the compound before you start taking CBD – that way, you definitely won’t get into any trouble.

 3. You can take CBD in super subtle ways

 CBD is most commonly taken in the form of an oil.
 This oil is taken sublingually – you place a few drops beneath your tongue and hold the liquid there for up to 90 seconds before swallowing.
 If this is your administration method of choice, then you can quite easily slot it into your routine by taking your CBD dose in the morning before work.

-However, some companies and doctors recommend taking your CBD in a few smaller doses throughout the day.
-If you opt for this prescription, then it means you will likely have to take your CBD whilst on the clock.
+However, some companies recommend taking your CBD in a few smaller doses throughout the day.
+If you opt for this schedule, then it means you will likely have to take your CBD whilst on the clock.
 No need to worry, though, because there are actually plenty of subtle ways to take CBD.

 Take gummies, for example.
 Many companies now sell CBD edibles, the most common of which are candies and gummy bears.
 If you want a subtle way to take your CBD, simply eat a CBD-infused gummy bear while you’re on your lunch break – it just looks like you’re having a sweet treat!